Skip to Content

 Education Program for Residents

 The Pharmacy Educator Preparation Program for Residents and Fellows (PEPPR) Teaching and Learning Curriculum prepares participants to confidently and effectively identify the needs of University of Iowa College of Pharmacy (UICOP) learners as well as design, implement, and evaluate relevant educational activities with thoughtful instructional design.
-Upon successful completion of the teaching and learning curriculum, participants will be prepared to educate diverse learners in both clinical and academic environments.
+Upon successful completion of the teaching and learning curriculum, participants will be prepared to educate learners in both clinical and academic environments.

 During the fall and spring semester residents will participate in a variety of PEPPR activities including workshop sessions, large group and small group UICOP student teaching sessions, assisting in UICOP labs, and in the experiential setting.
 In addition, residents will be given a schedule for completion of a drug class review, journal club discussion, and a one hour continuing education program.